Schinzel–Giedion syndrome

 Schinzel–Giedion syndrome (SGS) is a congenital neurodegenerative terminal syndrome.
 It was first described in 1978 by Albert Schinzel (1944–) and Andreas Giedion (1925–) as a syndrome with severe midface retraction, skull anomalies, renal anomalies (hydronephrosis) and other anomalies.
-Children with Schinzel–Giedion syndrome have characteristic facial features, neurological problems, severe developmental delay, often bone and organ abnormalities.
+It is caused by mutations of the SETBP1 gene.
+Children with Schinzel–Giedion syndrome have characteristic facial features, neurological problems, severe developmental delay, and often bone and organ abnormalities.